gardners/se3prac3/Baggage_TestPlan.md

 Test Plan for Baggage Handling System
 -------------------------------------

-Firstly, the problem can be decomposed into two areas; baggage check-in and baggage carrousel.
+Firstly, the problem can be decomposed into two areas:

+1) Baggage check-in

+2) Baggage carrousel

 The baggage check-in should be relatively easy to test, but the baggage carrousel will require more thought.